 Predictors of father involvement

 Given the positive impact that father involvement may have on both maternal and child health, the predictors of father involvement are of great interest.
 There is significant variation across countries in levels of involvement: In the study of 38 countries mentioned above, higher levels of paternal education as well as living in wealthy, urban areas were associated with higher paternal involvement (J. Jeong et al., 2016).
-The link with higher education and SES has been observed in HIC in Europe and Asia (Cabrera et al., 2007; Lin et al., 2017; McMunn et al., 2017) as well as in a few lower income country contexts (Ditekemena et al., 2012).
+The link with higher education and SES has been observed in High Income Countries (HIC) in Europe and Asia (Cabrera et al., 2007; Lin et al., 2017; McMunn et al., 2017) as well as in a few lower income country contexts (Ditekemena et al., 2012).
 In countries like India, social and economic change resulting in a growing middle class and more women in the labor force has also been noted as affecting a changing role of fathers (Roopnarine et al., 2013; Sriram, 2011).
 Such social and economic changes may also influence factors such as son preference and how fathers interact with their sons as compared to their daughters (Short et al., 2001).
 On the other hand, the presence of other family members, such as other women in larger, extended families may limit men’s involvement, especially in the period around childbirth and early months postpartum (S. Lewis et al., 2015).
 Therefore, the child’s age might also shape involvement.
 If this is the case, we might expect fathers in nuclear families or with slightly older children to be more involved.
 Much remains unknown about how these factors of education, SES, family structure, or child gender affect father involvement.

 The Pakistan Context